Arhznblaster/AmethystStore/README.md

    API_KEY=SuperSecureKey
    PORT=3000
    ```
-4. **Start the Server:**
+4. **Run the Server:**
    ```bash
    node server.js
    ```
-   It runs on `http://localhost:3000`.
-Make sure to secure your API key!
+   It'll be up on `http://localhost:3000`.
+Don't be careless with that API key!

 ---

-## Connecting to Roblox
+## Hooking It Up to Roblox
-- Place the **ExternalDataModule** in `ReplicatedStorage`.
+- Drop the **ExternalDataModule** in `ReplicatedStorage`.
-- Configure the API endpoint and key in the module.
+- Set the API endpoint and key in the module.
-- Quick example:
+- Example code:

 ```lua
 local DataModule = require(game:GetService("ReplicatedStorage").ExternalDataModule)